 A Guest Party will certainly include an offer for potential new students.
-It’s usually a free or discounted private lesson.
+It’s usually a free or discounted lesson with a dedicated instructor.
 This gives guests a chance to sample the lessons to see what they’re like.

 For more on this, read Dance Safari’s post, “How to Check Out a Ballroom Dance Studio“.
 And, in case you aren’t sure that you want to go to a party, spend a minute with this post, “Work Hard, Play Hard: Why Partying is Healthy“.
 (Especially if it includes a dance workout!)

 The importance of the Guest Program can’t be overstated.